Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Castle Ravenloft.md

 Strahd isn't actually at that location unless the card reading (see chapter 1) indicates that he is.

+Strahd makes a surprise appearance.

+A crack of thunder shakes the castle, stirring the dust and cobwebs.
+You hear a voice: "Good evening."

+tiny black wings.
+Suddenly, a dark cloud of bats descends Iter, this encounter doesn't occur.
+Otherwise, Strahd's I upon you!

+I You kick something-a trinket buried in the dust.
+I ITo determine what the character finds, roll on the Trin­ I

 These bats are the servants of Strahd.
 They attack the characters without provocation.